Dornier Do 335

-The Dornier Do 335 Pfeil ("Arrow") was a heavy fighter built by Dornier for Germany during World War II.
-The two-seater trainer version was called Ameisenbär ("anteater").
-The Pfeil's performance was predicted to be better than other twin-engine designs due to its unique push-pull configuration and the lower aerodynamic drag of the in-line alignment of the two engines.
-It was Nazi Germany's fastest piston-engined aircraft of World War II.
+The Dornier Do 335 Pfeil (Arrow) is a heavy fighter built by Dornier for Germany during World War II.
+The Pfeil's performance was predicted to be better than other twin-engine designs due to its unusual push-pull configuration and the lower aerodynamic drag of the in-line alignment of the two engines.
+It is considered one of the fastest piston-engined aircraft ever and was Nazi Germany's fastest piston-engined aircraft of World War II.
 The Luftwaffe was desperate to get the design into operational use, but delays in engine deliveries meant that only a handful were delivered before the war ended.

+The Do 335 was originally designed as a Schnellbomber.
+It could reach speeds of around 800 km/h in level flight, and could outrun most of the military aircraft in service at the time, with only first generation jet fighters being faster.

 Design and development

-The origins of the Do 335 trace back to World War I when Claude Dornier designed a number of flying boats featuring remotely driven propellers and later, due to problems with the drive shafts, tandem engines.
-Tandem engines were used on most of the multi-engine Dornier flying boats that followed, including the highly successful Do J Wal and the gigantic Do X. The remote propeller drive, intended to eliminate parasitic drag from the engine entirely, was tried in the innovative but unsuccessful Do 14, and elongated, tubular drive shafts as later used in the Do 335 saw use in the rear engines of the four-engined, twinned tandem-layout Do 26 flying boat.
+The origin of the Do 335 goes back to World War I when Claude Dornier designed a number of flying boats with tandem engines.
+These were used on most of the multi-engined Dornier flying boats that followed, including the highly successful Do J Wal and the gigantic Do X.